vCenter Single Sign-On allows vSphere components to communicate with each other through a secure token mechanism.

 - vCenter Server checks with the vCenter Single Sign-On server that the token is valid and not expired.

-Solution users are sets of services that are used in the vCenter Server infrastructure, for example, vCenter Server extensions.
+Solution users are sets of services that are used in the vCenter Server infrastructure, for example, the vCenter Server or vCenter Server extensions.
 VMware extensions and potentially third-party extensions might also authenticate to vCenter Single Sign-On.

-- The solution user attempts to connect to a vCenter Server service.
+- The solution user attempts to connect to a vCenter service.

 - The solution user is redirected to vCenter Single Sign-On.
 If the solution user is new to vCenter Single Sign-On, it has to present a valid certificate.